Encoding classical information into quantum resources: Applications

 \subsection{Shared reference frames and private communication}

 We now want to briefly discuss the relation between encoding into resources destroyed by $\G$ and a private classical communication scheme for a decohering superoperator $\G$~\cite{bartlett2004decoherence}, as introduced in the studies on quantum reference frames~\cite{bartlett2007reference}.
 In this scenario there are three parties: beyond the sender $S$ and the receiver $R$, there is also an eavesdropper $E$.
 The two communicating parties share a private reference frame for some degree of freedom, i.e., both $S$ and $R$ agree on the form of group representation $U(g)$ given a classical label $g$ describing it.
 As an example, consider a shared Cartesian frame of reference (given, e.g., by three mutually orthogonal rigid rods defining directions $x,y,z$).
 Then, the classical description of an element of the rotation group can be given by three Euler angles with respect to the axes defined by the shared reference frame.
-Thus, if $S$ tells $R$ that she prepared a spin along the positive $z$ direction, and he wants to rotate it, so that it points in the opposite direction, he knows precisely which $U(g)$ to perform.
-However, $E$ that does not have access to the reference frame, and thus she does not know what ``along positive $z$ direction'' means.
-Therefore, her description of the system is given by a uniform superposition (stemming from no knowledge about the orientation of the reference frame) over all possible rotations of the reference frame.
-This way a state $\rho$ is described by $E$ as $\G(\rho)$, where $\G$ here is the twirling over SO(3) group, but in general can be given by twirling over arbitrary group $G$ corresponding to a shared reference frame between $S$ and $R$.
+Thus, if $S$ tells $R$ that she prepared a spin-1/2 particle along the positive $z$ direction, and he wants to rotate it, so that it points in the opposite direction, he knows precisely which $U(g)$ to perform.
+However, $E$ may not have full access to that reference frame.
+Let us consider here two cases: in the first one, she does not have any information about the orientation of the reference frame; and in the second one, she knows the orientation of the $z$ axis, but does not know how $x$ and $y$ are oriented.
+Therefore, in the first case, her description of the system is given by a uniform mixture (stemming from no knowledge about the orientation of the reference frame) over all possible rotations of the reference frame.
+This way a state $\rho$ is described by $E$ as $\G(\rho)$, where $\G$ is the twirling over SO(3) group, and so any initial state of a spin-1/2 particle looks to $E$ like a maximally mixed state.
+In the second case, her description of the system is given by a uniform mixture over all possible rotations in the $xy$ plane.
+This way a state $\rho$ is described by $E$ as $\G(\rho)$, where $\G$ is the twirling over SO(2) group, and so any initial state $\rho$ of a spin-1/2 particle looks to $E$ like a dephased version of $\rho$, with dephasing in the eigenbasis of spin-up/spin-down states along the $z$ direction.
+Of course, in a general case the twirling can happen over arbitrary group $G$ corresponding to a shared reference frame between $S$ and $R$ that $E$ has no access to.